Mike11199/unreal-project-slash/README.md

 ![image](https://github.com/user-attachments/assets/97630967-c73e-4a97-8a6c-ad3fb22e847c)

 * Implemented motion warping.
-This allows an enmey's attacks to skew towards the player character's rotation and location  The enemy will turn towards the player during an attack and is more difficult to dodge.
-This requires vector math to calculate an offset location within C++ in a Blueprint Callable function on the attack montage's animation graph.
+This allows an enemy's attacks to skew towards the player character's rotation and location  The enemy will turn towards the player during an attack and is more difficult to dodge.
+This requires vector math to calculate an offset location within C++, used in a Blueprint Callable function on the attack montage's animation graph.
+The function plays in response to anim notify events.

 ![image](https://github.com/user-attachments/assets/388c2840-3cce-4d9d-bdb9-e93c2a547f42)